paulgear/mail-archive/README.txt

 Notes on the overall design goals:

-- Capture all mail relating to a project.

 - Save disk space by saving each message part as a file, checking its SHA-256 checksum against records in a database, comparing the files byte-by-byte if a match is found, and hard-linking the files in the filesystem if they are found to be identical.

-- Work as an email content mangler so that headers can be added and the message delivery can continue in the case of an error.

-- Work exactly as the original client intended, but be flexible enough to adapt to other filing systems.
+- Work to specification for the client who commissioned it, but be flexible enough to adapt to other filing systems.

 Installation